Hebron: Tourism

+Hebron is also home to several sites for Christian worship, with numerous churches located around the city.
 The Oak of Sibta (Oak of Abraham) is an ancient tree which, in non-Jewish tradition, is said to mark the place where Abraham pitched his tent.
 The Russian Orthodox Church owns the site and the nearby Abraham's Oak Holy Trinity Monastery, consecrated in 1925.
 Hebron is one of the few cities to have preserved its Mamluk architecture.
 Many structures were built during the period, especially Sufi zawiyas.
-Mosques from the era include the Sheikh Ali al-Bakka and Al-Jawali mosque.
-The early Ottoman Abraham Avinu Synagogue in the city's historic Jewish quarter was built in 1540 and restored in 1738.